-This section explains how to use the Power Estimator Worksheet to calculate estimated power consumption for Virtex-II designs.
+This application note explains how to use the Power Estimator Worksheet to calculate estimated power consumption for Virtex designs.
 Since this is an estimation tool, results may not match precisely with what is measured on the board.

-The power estimator consists of six categories: CLB (configurable logic block) logic power, dedicated non-multiplier power, dedicated registered multiplier power, block SelectRAM power, DCM (digital clock management), input/output power, and the results.
+The power estimator consists of five categories: CLB (configurable logic block) logic power, block SelectRAM power, CLKDLL (clock delay-locked loop power), Input/Output power, and the results.
 To estimate power with the worksheet, a designer must determine how to group portions of the design into modules, what resources each module contains, the respective clock frequencies, and average toggle rates.